Lady Gives Away Her Brother's Dog Due To Neglect; Now He Wants Her To Pay What He Spent On It

 The Husky must have been a handful for her to deal with, and it's unfair to put that kind of pressure on someone who is already juggling so much.

-It will be interesting to see how this case unfolds and whether or not a resolution can be reached.
+It will be interesting to see how this case unfolds and whether a resolution can be reached.
 In the meantime, we hope that the dog is doing well in its new home.

 Communication strategies rooted in empathy, such as reflective listening, can help de-escalate tensions during family disputes.